 Miter crosscuts are made with the miter arm at some angle other than zero.
 This angle is often 45° for making corners, but can be set anywhere from zero to 50° left or right.
-After selecting the desired miter angle, be sure to lock miter lock lever.
 Make the cut as described above.